connectrpc/examples-es/fastify/README.md

 #### Full-stack

-By default, the Express server also serves the frontend Eliza interface.
+By default, the Fastify server also serves the frontend Eliza interface.
 Visit [http://localhost:3000](http://localhost:3000) to view it in a browser.
 This is a full-stack example using Connect for Web.

 #### CORS example